AN AUCTION IN BRICK CITY

 Twennyfivetwennyfive...twennythree?
 Twennythreethousand?...SOLD for twennytwofive.

-I talk to Les's son-in-law who lives near Tacoma, Washington.
+Polite applause from the crowd.
+The auction moves on to salt shakers.
+And I move on to talk to Les's son-in-law who lives near Tacoma, Washington.
 He's happy with the sale.
 The family is gone.
 No ties left to Hebron.
 This was quicker, easier than the market.
 Closure.

-Just a block away, Hebron Brick is still in business, its long lot filled with pallets of "what America is made of."
+Just a block away, Hebron Brick is still in business, its backlot filled with pallets of "what America is made of."
 But Brick City's downtown is half-empty.
 And here on Elm Street, a two-bedroom house, a box of human life, a home, has just sold for a song.
 Les and Ruth are gone now.
 As I walk away, I can't help but feel that they, too, were once "what America is made of."

 Thunderstorms are forecast for the evening.
 Lightning flares the horizon all night but the rain holds off for another day.